-With the near approaching enforcement of GDPR in May 2018 pressure is building within both marketing and legal teams, ensuring consent is optimised before this dreaded day…
+With the near approaching enforcement of GDPR in May 2018, pressure is building within both marketing and legal teams, ensuring consent to contact is optimised before this dreaded day…

 ICO Guidance encourages brands to give consumers choice over the channels through which they receive marketing; and research from the Consent Optimising Benchmarks shows choice of channel dramatically affects consent rates, as does wording, structure and order.
 Thus, important choices need to be made.

 Is third party data crucial, because we know it supresses consent levels across other channels?
 How important is telephone?
 What about new media which will grow in importance?

 Below are the consent levels achieved by five slightly different permission statements:

 Which statement is the best?
 The decision about which statement is selected will have profound implications on the amount of data generated and on managers’ ability to hit their targets.